PyxelM/alucinara/content/lore/heirarchy-of-beings.md

 ---
-title: "Heirarchy of Beings"
+title: Heirarchy of Beings
 tags:
   - mythology
   - lore
 ---
 ## Overview
 In this note, I will be describing the cosmological heirarchy of beings, according to the creation story linked below.
 It goes, in order from highest to lowest, through the more powerful and important beings in reality.